 Example: Ginger and Helen are co-defendants in a robbery case.
 After Helen was arrested, she made incriminating statements to the police.
 Due to these incriminating statements, Ginger believes being tried together with Helen would be prejudicial to Ginger.
 Therefore, Ginger files a motion to sever.
 The judge agrees that Helen’s incriminating statements could hurt Ginger’s ability to present her defense.
 So the judge divides the case into two separate robbery cases with Ginger and Helen as the sole defendant in each.

-Note that motions to sever must be filed with the court at least 10 days before the trial unless a good reason exists.7 And if the trial court refuses to grant severance, the defendant can always appeal to a higher court in Nevada.
+Note that motions to sever must be filed with the court at least 10 days before the trial unless a good reason exists.7 And if the trial court refuses to grant severance, the defendant can always appeal to a higher court.
 The Nevada Supreme Court may overturn guilty verdicts when it finds that the trial judge “abused its discretion” by not granting severance.8

-Note that the Nevada Supreme Court has ruled that there is one particular instance where a severance of charges is mandatory: If a defendant faces more than one charge that includes the Nevada crime of possession of a firearm by an ex-felon, the possession charge must be prosecuted in a separate case from the other charges.9
+Note that the Nevada Supreme Court has ruled that there is one particular instance where a severance of charges is mandatory: If a defendant faces more than one charge that includes possession of a firearm by an ex-felon, the possession charge must be prosecuted in a separate case from the other charges.9

 Call a Nevada criminal defense attorney…